-Some more safety tips from the Wisconsin Department of Transportation:
+Some additional safety tips:

 - Eliminate distractions like eating, drinking, talking on the phone or fiddling with electronic devices. - Expect the unexpected in work zones.
-Speed limits may be reduced, traffic lanes may be changed, and people and vehicles may be working near the road. - Give yourself room.
+Speed limits may be reduced, traffic lanes may be changed, and people may be working near the road. - Slow down.
+A car traveling 60 mph travels 88 feet per second.
+The faster you go, the longer it takes to stop. - Give yourself room.
 Rear-end collisions are the most common work zone crashes, so do not tailgate. - Look for signs.
 Orange, diamond-shaped signs usually give ample warning of lane closures, construction areas, and flaggers and other workers ahead. - Be patient.
 If you don't see workers, that doesn't mean they're not there.
 Observe the signs until you see one that says you've left the work zone. - Plan ahead.
 Leave early or map out an alternative route.
-Find the latest road conditions and work zone news at https://511wi.gov. - Follow the law slow down and move over, if possible, when you see flashing lights. - Consider turning off your phone until you reach your destination. - If you must make a call, find a safe place to pull over and stop, such as a wayside or gas station.
+Find the latest road conditions and work zone news at https://511wi.gov. - Follow the law.
+Slow down and move over, if possible, when you see flashing lights. - Consider turning off your phone until you reach your destination. - If you must make a call, find a safe place to pull over and stop, such as a wayside or gas station.